Somaliland: Regions and districts

-The following regions are taken from Michael Walls: State Formation in Somaliland: Bringing Deliberation to Institutionalism from 2011, Somaliland: The Strains of Success from 2015 and ActionAID, a humanitarian organization currently active in Somaliland.
+The following regions are taken from Michael Walls: State Formation in Somaliland: Bringing Deliberation to Institutionalism from 2011, Somaliland: The Strains of Success from 2015 and ActionAID, a humanitarian organisation currently active in Somaliland.

 In 2019, the local government law passed in 2019 (Lr.
 23/2019, hereinafter referred to as the 2019 local government law), regions that "Somaliland is divided into six regions (Article 9 of the same law)".
-The 2019 Local Government Act came into force on January 4, 2020.
+The 2019 Local Government Act came into force on 4 January 2020.

 Under Article 11, Section 1 of the Act, the regional boundaries are supposed to correspond to the boundaries of the six districts under the Somaliland protectorate; however, the Siad Barre era boundaries subsist as the de facto boundaries.

 Geography

 Location and habitat

 Somaliland is situated in the northwest of recognised Somalia.
 It lies between 08°N and 11°30'N, and between 42°30'E and 49°00'E. It is bordered by Djibouti to the west, Ethiopia to the south, and Somalia to the east.
 Somaliland has an 850 km coastline with the majority lying along the Gulf of Aden.
 In terms of landmass, Somaliland has an area of 176120 km2.

 Somaliland's climate is a mixture of wet and dry conditions.
 The northern part of the region is hilly, and in many places the altitude ranges between 900 and 2100 m above sea level.
 The Awdal, Sahil and Maroodi Jeex regions are fertile and mountainous, while Togdheer is mostly semi-desert with little fertile greenery around.
 The Awdal region is also known for its offshore islands, coral reefs and mangroves.

 A scrub-covered, semi-desert plain referred as the Guban lies parallel to the Gulf of Aden littoral.
 With a width of 12 km in the west to as little as 2 km in the east, the plain is bisected by watercourses that are essentially beds of dry sand except during the rainy seasons.
 When the rains arrive, the Guban's low bushes and grass clumps transform into lush vegetation.
 This coastal strip is part of the Ethiopian xeric grasslands and shrublands ecoregion.

 Cal Madow is a mountain range in the eastern part of the country.
 Extending from the northwest of Erigavo to several kilometres west of the city of Bosaso in neighbouring Somalia, it features Somaliland's highest peak, Shimbiris, which sits at an elevation of about 2416 m.
 The rugged east–west ranges of the Karkaar Mountains also lie to the interior of the Gulf of Aden littoral.
 In the central regions, the northern mountain ranges give way to shallow plateaus and typically dry watercourses that are referred to locally as the Ogo.
 The Ogo's western plateau, in turn, gradually merges into the Haud, an important grazing area for livestock.
+In the east, the Haud is separated from the Ain and Nugal valleys by the Buur Dhaab mountain range.